A37 road: History

 One of the worst accident spots on the A37 was the A371 junction just south of Shepton Mallet.
 The junction was always very busy and suffered long traffic queues due to the nature of the road.
 The junction was also a point where traffic would converge or pass through from multiple locations, this was further exacerbated by the A361 Glastonbury junction which backed right onto the first junction.
 This muddled configuration resulted in numerous road traffic accidents, many of which were fatal.

 After a long campaign for the junction to be replaced, a roundabout was constructed in 1999 significantly improving road safety and traffic flow.
 There have been few other construction schemes on the road in recent decades.

 In recent years most of the overtaking lanes, provided on steep stretches just south of Bristol, have been blocked out with chevrons.

 Future

-A potential extension of the Avon Ring Road (A4174) from the Hicks Gate Roundabout between Keynsham and Bristol to the A37 south of Whitchurch would provide a direct link to the M32 and M4 north of Bristol.
+A potential extension of the A4174 Avon Ring Road from the Hicks Gate Roundabout near Keynsham to the A37 south of Whitchurch would provide a direct link to the M32 and M4 north of Bristol.